andrewthecodertx/go-dadjokes-api/README.md

 ## Acknowledgments

 - Thanks to all contributors who add their dad jokes
-- Built with Go, MySQL, and Nginx
+- Built with Go, PostgreSQL, and Nginx